featuresmith/wrimo/README.md

    ```
 6. Deploy with `npm run deploy`

-### Option 2: Without Database (Demo Mode)
+### Option 2: Local Development Only

+For local development, you can use the Docker setup:

+1. Run `docker-compose up -d` to start the PostgreSQL database
-1. Run `npm i`
+2. Run `npm i`
-2. Keep the Hyperdrive binding commented out in `wrangler.jsonc` (this is the default)
+3. Configure the Hyperdrive binding in `wrangler.jsonc` with the local connection string
-3. Deploy with `npm run deploy`
-4. The app will automatically use mock data instead of a real database
+4. Run `npm run dev` to start the development server

+**Note**: A database connection is required for the application to function.
+There is no demo mode without a database.

 ## Resources